glebzlat/Polygen/docs/docs/language-reference.md

 - `@toplevel`

-    Allows the nested grammar to be processed and included if and only if the file is first.
+    Allows the nested grammar to be processed and included if and only if the file, where it appears, is first.

-    The file that is specified in Polygen executable call is the first file.
+    File that is specified in Polygen executable call is the first file.

     `SubGrammar` complies to the definition of `Grammar`.